 This venue is your all-in-one spot with bowling, live music, dining, and nightlife!
 It is the second location for this brand outside of Brooklyn, New York.
 It has been voted one of the best music venues in the city.
 Some of the best ways to enjoy this spot are by getting VIP seating and bottle service at your bowling lane and going to the second level’s outdoor deck where you can enjoy views of the LINQ Promenade.

 O’Sheas is one of the original spots in the LINQ Promenade.
 It has a traditional Irish pub vibe and you should expect to see gaming tables, beer pong tournaments, and a lively atmosphere only made more exciting by drink specials.
-If you love live music, you can also expect the entertainment to be top-notch.

 This is exactly what it sounds like – a beer lover’s heaven.